Field Sobriety Tests

 Police also may perform portable breath testing (PBT), which is a handheld device designed to get a quick reading of the person's breath alcohol content.
 Unlike the Intoxilyzer 5000, the PBT is inadmissible as evidence in court.
 Police use the PBT as a quick gauge to determine if there is alcohol in a person's system.

 Competent DWI attorneys know how to attack the test results.
 The field sobriety tests can lead to the arrest of an innocent person, which is unacceptable.
-A top-notch DWI lawyer like Joseph LaBella can cross-examine the arresting officer to determine whether the tests were performed properly and ask key questions that can lead to a dismissal of charges.
+An experienced DWI lawyer like attorney Webb can cross-examine the arresting officer to determine whether the tests were performed properly and ask key questions that can lead to a dismissal of charges.

 For related information, visit the following pages on our website: